$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Introduction

 \section{Introduction}

-The T-tensor plays an important role in Finsler geometry.
-For example, it was proved by Szabo Zoltan \cite{Szabo_T-tensor} that a positive definite Finsler metric with vanishing T-tensor is Riemannian.
-Also, Hashiguchi \cite{hashiguchi}, showed that a Landsberg space remains Landsberg by every conformal change if and only if the T-tensor vanishes identically.
-For further results and studies on the T-tensor, we refer for example to \cite{Asanov_T-tensor,r2.12,r2.8,matsumoto}.
+The $T$-tensor plays an interesting role in Finsler geometry and general relativity.
+It was introduced by M. Matsumoto \cite{matsumoto}.
+M. Hashiguchi \cite{hashiguchi} showed that a Landsberg space remains a Landsberg space under all conformal changes of the Finsler function if and only if its $T$-tensor vanishes.
+By a famous observation of Z. I. Szab\'o \cite{Szabo_$T$-tensor}, a positive definite Finsler manifold with vanishing $T$-tensor is Riemannian.
+For further information, we refer to the papers \cite{r2.12,r2.8,matsumoto}.
+Moreover, for the physical point of view, we refer, for example, to \cite{Asanov2,Asanov,Asanov_$T$-tensor}